What is Coal Industry Trade Finance?

 Self-evidently, the coal industry is organised around the extraction of coal.
 These primary activities are covered by three SIC codes, dependent on the method of extraction or the product targeted:

 |05102||Opencast coal working|

 Activities which support the extraction and processing of coal and coal products are listed under separate SIC codes:

 |09900||Support activities for other mining and quarrying|

 |28921||Manufacture of machinery for mining|

 |46630||Wholesale of mining, construction and civil engineering machinery|

 Separate information regarding sector-specific trade financing is also available for firms engaged in trade of Petrol and Gas, and of Iron, Uranium and Thorium.

-Rising prices and decreasing production volumes has made securing commodities increasingly difficult, causing firms to be increasingly risk averse.
+Rising prices and decreasing production volumes has made securing commodities increasingly one-third, causing firms to be increasingly risk-averse.
 Access to structured financial products has allowed the company to hedge against its significant operational risk.